aregm/icl/docs/endpoints.md

-# X1 endpoints
+# ICL cluster endpoints

-There are two types of the X1 endpoints:
+There are two types of the ICL cluster endpoints:

 * **External endpoints** accessible from the public network.
 * **Internal endpoints** accessible from the cluster only, specifically from the containers running in the cluster.